brainfoolong/omxwebgui-v2/README.md

 ```

 ## Requirements
-It is strongly recommended to use it just with the php-cli.
+It is strongly recommended to use it just with the php command line.
 Do not use it in combination with a webserver, it will not work.
 Just use it as described bellow.
 Only PHP is required.
 It is also PHP7 compatible.
-Try second if first package is not available.
+Try all, depending on your system some packages are not available but that is no problem.

 ```
 sudo apt-get install php5-cli
-sudo apt-get install php-cli
+sudo apt-get install php5-mbstring sudo apt-get install php-cli sudo apt-get install php-mbstring
 ```

 ## Installation